The Best Flea Collars for Dogs in 2022

 Q: Can I leave my dog's flea collar on when swimming?

-A: If the flea collar is marked ‘water resistant’, your dog should be fine to take the occasional swim while wearing it.
+If the flea and tick collar is marked ‘water resistant’, your dog should be fine to take the occasional swim while wearing it.
 However, some collars will stop being so effective when they are exposed to water for longer.
 If your dog wears their collar all the time, you should avoid bathing them more often than once a month.
-Your other main option is to choose a waterproof collar which they can wear all the time.
-However, if you want to be especially safe, you could remove their collar when you know that your dog is going to get wet.
+Your other main option is to choose a waterproof collar that they can wear all the time.
+However, if you want to be super-safe, you can remove the flea and tick collar when you know that your dog is going to get wet.